Essential Properties Realty Trust (NYSE:EPRT) Releases FY 2022 Earnings Guidance

-Essential Properties Realty Trust (NYSE:EPRT) updated its FY 2022 earnings guidance on Wednesday.
+Essential Properties Realty Trust (NYSE:EPRT – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $1.470-$1.510 for the period.
 The company issued revenue guidance of -.

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, January 13th.
-Investors of record on Friday, December 31st were issued a $0.26 dividend.
-This represents a $1.04 dividend on an annualized basis and a yield of 4.15%.
-The ex-dividend date of this dividend was Thursday, December 30th.
-This is a positive change from Essential Properties Realty Trust’s previous quarterly dividend of $0.25.
-Essential Properties Realty Trust’s dividend payout ratio (DPR) is 128.40%.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Vident Investment Advisory LLC raised its holdings in Essential Properties Realty Trust by 1.6% during the 4th quarter.
-Vident Investment Advisory LLC now owns 29,490 shares of the company’s stock worth $850,000 after purchasing an additional 454 shares during the last quarter.
-Wells Fargo & Company MN raised its holdings in Essential Properties Realty Trust by 0.3% during the 4th quarter.
-Wells Fargo & Company MN now owns 265,167 shares of the company’s stock worth $7,645,000 after purchasing an additional 687 shares during the last quarter.
-Allianz Asset Management GmbH bought a new position in Essential Properties Realty Trust during the 4th quarter worth approximately $6,567,000.
-California State Teachers Retirement System raised its holdings in Essential Properties Realty Trust by 4.1% during the 4th quarter.
-California State Teachers Retirement System now owns 165,934 shares of the company’s stock worth $4,784,000 after purchasing an additional 6,515 shares during the last quarter.
-Finally, Amalgamated Bank raised its holdings in Essential Properties Realty Trust by 1.2% during the 4th quarter.
-Amalgamated Bank now owns 57,115 shares of the company’s stock worth $1,647,000 after purchasing an additional 696 shares during the last quarter.
-Hedge funds and other institutional investors own 96.97% of the company’s stock.
+A number of large investors have recently modified their holdings of the business.
+BlackRock Inc. raised its position in Essential Properties Realty Trust by 8.6% in the 4th quarter.
+BlackRock Inc. now owns 22,360,609 shares of the company’s stock worth $644,656,000 after buying an additional 1,775,447 shares during the last quarter.
+Vident Investment Advisory LLC grew its stake in shares of Essential Properties Realty Trust by 1.6% during the 4th quarter.
+Vident Investment Advisory LLC now owns 29,490 shares of the company’s stock valued at $850,000 after purchasing an additional 454 shares during the period.
+Wells Fargo & Company MN grew its stake in shares of Essential Properties Realty Trust by 0.3% during the 4th quarter.
+Wells Fargo & Company MN now owns 265,167 shares of the company’s stock valued at $7,645,000 after purchasing an additional 687 shares during the period.
+Allianz Asset Management GmbH bought a new stake in shares of Essential Properties Realty Trust during the 4th quarter valued at about $6,567,000.
+Finally, California State Teachers Retirement System grew its stake in shares of Essential Properties Realty Trust by 4.1% during the 4th quarter.
+California State Teachers Retirement System now owns 165,934 shares of the company’s stock valued at $4,784,000 after purchasing an additional 6,515 shares during the period.
+96.97% of the stock is owned by institutional investors and hedge funds.

 Essential Properties Realty Trust, Inc engages in the acquisition, ownership, and management of single-tenant properties that are net leased on a long-term basis to middle-market companies, which operates service-oriented or experience-based businesses.
 Its portfolio includes the following: Captain D’s, Art Van Furniture, Mister Car Wash, Zips Car Wash, AMC Theaters, Perkins, 84 Lumber, Mirabito, Ruby Tuesday and White Oak Station.